msolorio/expo_supabase_recurring_todos/README.md

 # Expo Supabase Demo

-This repo demonstrates Supabase integration with an Expo app.
+Demonstrates Supabase integration with an Expo app.

 ## Supabase API Calls (queries)

-This documents the Supabase API calls / queries that can be made to the Supabase backend.
+The Supabase API calls / queries that can be made to the Supabase backend.

 ### One Time Todos

 #### Add one time todo
+Creates a new one-time todo item in the database with specified details.
 ```ts
 const { data, error } = await supabase
   .from("one_time_todo_items")